Phosphoenolpyruvate—glycerone phosphotransferase

-Thus, the two substrates of this enzyme are phosphoenolpyruvate and glycerone, whereas its two products are pyruvate and glycerone phosphate.
+Phosphoenolpyruvate-glycerone phosphotransferase is an enzyme that catalyzes a chemical reaction between phosphoenolpyruvic acid and dihydroxyacetone (a.k.a. glycerone) which converts them to pyruvic acid and dihydroxyacetone phosphate after transfer of a phosphate group.

+The enzyme was characterised from Escherichia coli.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is phosphoenolpyruvate:glycerone phosphotransferase.